nobotro/Risc-v-chip8/README.md

-# Risc-v-chip8
+## Risc-v-chip8
-This is my created Risc-v cpu core on verilog and my created chip8 emulator ,which is running on it I used Tang nano 9k board and  4.3 inch 480xRGBx272 lcd screen for this project.
+This repository contains an extremely simple implementation of the RV32I ISA cpu and chip8 emulator which is running on that cpu.<br/>
+I use tang nano 9k fpga board and 4.3 inch 480xRGBx272 display

+## Current Design
+- Entirely written in Verilog.
+- Used 1 port block ram ip for memory inteface
+- Not designed with multiple RISC-V harts .
+- The privileged ISA is **not** implemented.
+- FENCE, FENCE.I and CSR instructions are not implemented.

+## User Guide
+- "rtl" directory contains verilog files for risc-v cpu and 4.3 inch 480xRGBx272 lcd controller
+- "sdk" directory contains utils and libs to compile c program ro risc-v executable rom and generate memory configuration file from it.